tryton/tryton/trytond/doc/topics/translation.rst

 ------------------------

-The wizard updates the translations of the selected language based on the translations of the base language ``en``.
+The wizard updates the translations of the selected language based on the translations of the :ref:`database language <config-database.language>`.
 It will also remove duplicate translations with its direct parent.

 Export Translations
 -------------------